DanonekTM/mosquitto-auth-plugin-http/README.md

 This plugin uses POST requests to the HTTP server and JSON replies to authenticate accounts trying to connect to the MQTT broker.

-Plugin is based on version 4.
+Plugin is based on version 4 of the Mosquitto plugin API.